MLWinter-510/Dissertation/ALL_DISSERTATION_CODE.md

 }

-# Code to run CARA Forward-Looking Gittins Index simulations
+# Code to run CARA Forward-Looking Gittins Index Simulations

 # Gittins_mat and Input_alloc are the same as in the non-adjusted FLGI code